DudeSquaredEdud/DudeSquaredEdud.github.io/blog.md

 Ok so I found a good name and a simple idea for a layout.

-_Stonecutter.md_ sounds good.
-It's also meant to cut what would end up being a monolithic markdown file into much smaller chunks.
+_Stonecutter\.md_ sounds good.
+It's meant to cut what would end up being a monolithic markdown file into much smaller chunks.

 The layout is as simple as possible.